 AONB.
 These range from the flat, sandy estate lands in the south to

 the high hills and slopes of the Malvern Hills themselves.

 - The area contains 14 Sites of Special Scientific Interest

 accounting for 10.9% of the AONB.

-- The AONB contains a rich historic environment including Iron
+- The AONB is rich with history including Iron Age hill forts,

-Age hill forts, castles, listed parks and gardens and ancient
+castles, listed parks and gardens and ancient boundary

 - The geology of the AONB is internationally recognised through